stacksjs/ts-backups/docs/advanced/custom-extensions.md

 })
 ```

-This extension system allows ts-backups to be highly customizable and adaptable to specific use cases while maintaining a clean, modular architecture.
+This extension system allows backupx to be highly customizable and adaptable to specific use cases while maintaining a clean, modular architecture.